BleachDev/mcosm/README.md

 * Then run the osm command like ```/osm [lat1] [lon1] [lat2] [lon2]```, it will open the builder gui

-* Select the feautres you want on the left *(The [Global/Local] toggle changes the building placement from on the terra121 map location to locally around the player)*
+* Select the features you want on the left *(The [Global/Local] toggle changes the building placement from on the terra121 map location to locally around the player)*

 * Change the Lat/Lon coords if the map doesn't vaguely line up *(THE MAP DOESN'T ENTIRELY LINE UP!
 As long as it isn't on the other side of the earth it should be fine)*